marwahaha/perm/README.md

 ## Description

-A bash tool to abreviate recursive chmod and chown commands.
+A bash tool to abbreviate recursive chmod and chown commands.

 It can do recursive chmod and chown commands to a valid(s) user and its file(s)/folder(s).